 AllFlicks: A Power Filter for Netflix

 A small sub-industry seems to be popping up where you are told where to find certain movies and TV shows across the Netflix universe.
 This was extremely useful before the VPN blocking, but it is still handy for seeing what is on in your country.
 Sometimes it is very easy to lose the overview.
 And if this VPN blocking nonsense comes to an end, these sites can act as your instant TV listings.

 Let’s start with AllFlicks.net.
 I really like this one because you can choose to see results based on certain criteria – Genre, Year of Release, and Rating.
 I absolutely love black-and-white movies of the 1940’s and 1950’s.
 I can’t get enough of them, especially Humphrey Bogart.
 AllFlicks enables me to narrow the time period of what I’m looking for to between the 1940’s and 1950’s.
 I can specify I only want movies.
 And….hey presto!

 What’s that dear?
 Start work?
 I can’t, I have far too much “Netflixing” to do.

 Wioflix: Find Only The Best Movies

-Wioflix focuses solely on the best-ranked movies on either Rotten Tomatoes, Internet Movie Database, or Metacritic.
+Wioflix focuses solely on the best-ranked movies on either Rotten Tomatoes, IMDb, or Metacritic.
 There are no flops here, only the best, curated every week with information links, and a direct link to the movie itself.

 You can also click on “New On Netflix” to see the latest additions, as well as “Random Pick“, which is self-explanatory.
 Just click the “Random Pick” button, choose your desired category, and it will throw a result at you.
 Although, I will say that it is not really that random as you often get the same result every time you press the refresh button.
 Their algorithm could use some tweaking.